2022 Total Compensation Benchmarking Tool

 - Regular price

-As soon as this product is published, you will receive the Benchmarking Tool in your email you provide at checkout.
+This product is now available.
+You will receive the Benchmarking Tool in the email you provide at checkout.

 Participate in any survey and save 50%.
 Click here to see surveys open for participation.

 The Total Compensation Benchmarking Tool is a comprehensive Excel-based tool for firm leaders to make real-time decisions that impact firm performance and profitability.

 - Total Compensation Benchmarking Tool - Dynamic Excel File

 - Bonus as a percentage of base

 - Overtime eligibility by role

 Based on data from hundreds of AEC firms across the U.S., this tool is the new standard for firm leaders and human resources directors looking to benchmark their staff's base compensation, bonus as a percentage of base pay, total compensation, hours worked and overtime eligibility, and more!